-A business partner can have different relative meanings, with the most frequent being two or more persons who play a significant role together owning, managing, or creating a company.
-Another form of a business partnership is two entities or businesses that cooperate together with a contractual working relationship.
-Regardless if it’s person-to-person, business-to-business or person-to-business, if an individual removes any assets illegally from a business for their own personal gain – it is stealing.
-In this blog, we address different types of business theft and what to do next if you suspect a business partner is stealing from you.
+Whether a partnership is between two people, two businesses, or between an individual and a business, if an individual removes assets illegally from a business for personal gain, it is stealing.
+Below, we address different types of business theft and what to do if you suspect a business partner is stealing from you.

-- Intellectual Property & Theft of Trade Secrets: Trade secrets may include customer lists, product designs, business plans, computer software, technical know-how, manufacturing processes, formulas, or other.
-When trade secrets or other types of intellectual property are taken without permission, and their use is not in the best interests of the company, this is considered misappropriation of trade secrets.
-Texas law provides remedies to businesses that can help them take civil legal action.
-Additionally, Texas enforces laws which subject misappropriators to criminal penalties, should they obtain trade secrets through dishonest or wrongful means.
+- Intellectual Property and Theft of Trade Secrets: Trade secrets may include customer lists, product designs, business plans, computer software, technical know-how, manufacturing processes, formulas, etc. When trade secrets or other types of intellectual property are taken without permission and their use is not in the best interests of the company, this is considered misappropriation of trade secrets.
+Texas law permits owners of trade secrets (defined as those with legal title or the right to enforce) to bring civil claims (via a lawsuit) against the misappropriating party.

 - Fraud: Fraud occurs when a partner or entity deliberately presents facts that they know to be false in order to deceive other parties involved.
 When a party enters into an agreement as a result of material facts that were falsely represented, the latter may be liable for any and all damages suffered by the former.

 - Embezzlement: Embezzlement is the act of wrongfully appropriating funds that have been entrusted into that person’s care, but which are owned by the business or someone else.
 Embezzlement is a specific type of fraud, which is defined as “knowing misrepresentation of the truth or concealment of a material fact”.
 An example of embezzlement that could occur from a business partner is manipulating accounting records to hide the theft of funds.